Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Pineapple leaves are very fibrous and are a huge waste in the world of pineapple farming.
 The leaves are often pulped and repurposed as feed for livestock as they have no dietary value to humans.

+While the leaves are unlikely to cause any serious damage to your kitty, they also won’t provide any nutritional value.
 Pineapple leaves are very thick and rubbery, so most cats won’t be interested in the taste or texture.

 pineapple with its leaves

-What Do I Do If My Cat Ate a Pineapple Leaf?
+What Do I Do if My Cat Ate a Pineapple Leaf?

 If you have evidence that your cat’s been gnawing at your pineapple leaf, keep an eye on them.
 Since neither the pineapple nor the leaves are toxic to cats, you don’t need to rush to the vet.
 If you notice your cat is experiencing extreme gastrointestinal upset and is vomiting or has diarrhea, you may wish to call your vet to see what they suggest.